Breast Screening (Mammogram)

 Why isn’t breast screening routinely offered to those under 50?

-Screening tends to be less effective for women under 40, as younger women’s breast tissue can be more dense, which makes it harder to spot changes in the x-ray images.
+Screening tends to be less effective for younger women, as younger women’s breast tissue can be more dense, which makes it harder to spot changes in the x-ray images.
+Also, breast cancer is rarer in younger women.
 However, if you have a strong family history of breast or ovarian cancer, or have been found to have an increased risk of cancer, you may be eligible for a screening appointment before the age of 50.
-You can find out more about breast screening under the age of 50 in this interview with Breast Surgeon Consultant, Professor Cliona Kirwan.

 Screening when you are over 70

 In England, once you reach the age of 70, you will no longer be invited to have regular breast screenings.
-If you would like a breast screening then you absolutely can have one, but you will need to contact your GP and ask to stay in the breast screening programme to continue to have mammograms every three years.
-Breast Surgeon Consultant, Professor Cliona Kirwan, explains this in more details below.
+If you would like a breast screen then you can have one, but you will need to contact your GP and ask to stay in the breast screening programme to continue to have mammograms every three years.
+You should still regularly check your breast, no matter what age you are.

 Remember to always follow government guidelines around Covid-19.
 There may be extra precautions in place such as hand sanitising, wearing a mask and attending your appointment on your own.
 Please contact your breast clinic directly to find out more.